skewwhiffy/shop-shop-redux/README.md

 THEN I find that the app uses Redux instead of the Context API WHEN I review the way the app dispatches actions
 THEN I find that the app uses Redux instead of the Context API

+TODO: Remove counterSlice from store, and the Counter component